The Ultimate Guide to Growing Astilbe Shade Flowers

 • ‘Bridal Veil’ (Astilbe x arendsii ‘Bridal Veil’).
 A classic, elegant choice.
 Young bronze foliage turns green, flowers are a lacy pure white.
 Grows to 28 inches tall and flowers from June until early August.

 • ‘Deutschland’ (Astilbe japonica ‘Deutschland’).
-A short, compact plant with luminous white flowers and glossy green foliage.
+A short, compact plant with luminous white shade flowers and glossy green foliage.
 Blooms from early to midsummer and grows 18-24 inches tall.

 • ‘Easy Listening’ (Astilbe Music™ ‘Easy Listening’).
 Pale white flowers atop dark green stems and leaves.
 Blooms in July & August; grows 18-30 inches tall.
 Part of the astilbe “Music Series”, a new improved group of heavily-flowering astilbes.